Leeds United

 From The North

 Follow the A58 or A61 into Leeds city centre, then follow signs for the M621.
-Join the M621 and after one and a half miles leave the motorway at the junction with the A643.
+Join the M621, and after one and a half miles, leave the motorway at the junction with the A643.
 Follow the A643 into Elland Road for the ground.
-Go down Elland Road past the ground on your right and the Old Peacock pub on your left, you will come to a couple of entrances to a couple of very large car parks (£5).
+Go down Elland Road past the ground on your right and the Old Peacock pub on your left.
+You will come to several entrances to several very large car parks (£5).

 From The South